SPLATPLAYS/Falling-Sand-Sim/README.md

 ## Features

-- **Multiple particle types**: Sand, Water, Stone, Wall, Lava, Plant, Ice, and Air (eraser)
+- **Multiple particle types**: Sand, Water, Stone, Wall, Lava, Plant, Ice, Steam, Acid, and Air (eraser)
 - **Realistic physics**: Particles fall under gravity with different behaviors
   - Sand: Falls and settles in piles; displaces water; sustained heat converts it to stone
-  - Water: Falls and flows sideways in a randomized direction; freezes to ice when cold; evaporates when hot
+  - Water: Falls and flows sideways in a randomized direction; freezes to ice when cold; evaporates to steam when hot
   - Stone: Falls straight down, no sideways movement; melts back to lava at extreme heat
   - Wall: Static, used to build structures; cannot be displaced or overwritten
-  - Lava: Flows like water but slower; converts adjacent sand→stone, evaporates adjacent water, melts adjacent ice to water, and burns adjacent plants; isolated lava slowly solidifies into stone; continuous heat source
+  - Lava: Flows like water but slower; converts adjacent sand→stone, evaporates adjacent water→steam, melts adjacent ice to water, and burns adjacent plants→steam; isolated lava slowly solidifies into stone; continuous heat source
-  - Plant: Static; grows into adjacent empty cells when touching water (1-in-10 chance per frame); burns to air when adjacent to lava or under sustained heat
+  - Plant: Static; grows into adjacent empty cells when touching water (1-in-8 chance per frame); burns to air when adjacent to lava or under sustained heat
   - Ice: Falls like sand and can displace water; pins surrounding temperature to near-freezing, converting nearby water to ice; melts to water when warm
+  - Steam: Rises upward and drifts sideways; condenses back to water when its coarse tile cools below a threshold; created by lava contacting water or by water evaporation
+  - Acid: Flows like water; dissolves Sand, Stone, and Plant (→ air) and Ice (→ water) on contact with a 1-in-4 chance per neighbour per tick; finite — also consumed by reactions with a 1-in-4 chance
   - Air: Eraser — removes particles from the grid
 - **Temperature system**: Coarse 48×24 heat grid propagated every physics tick; drives particle phase changes (freezing, evaporation, melting, scorching) and provides a toggle-able heat-map overlay
 - **Adjustable brush size**: Sizes 1–9, default 3; controlled via a UI slider or the **+**/**−** keys (with key-hold repeat); persisted across sessions via MCS